 The VRC requires minimal attention on a regular basis to prevent equipment failures or accelerated wear and tear.
+VRCs operating during multiple daily shifts need to be maintained more often.
 This section is provided for the assistance of qualified and trained service technicians only and is not intended for use by untrained or unauthorized service personnel.
 Make sure all steps are completed.
 A record of regular, properly conducted preventive maintenance provides a running history of any issues the VRC may have.
 The reports will identify trends, and helps anticipate expected wear and tear repairs.
-Sign and return to PFlow Industries, Inc. Product Support Department via e-mail to psd@pflow.com
+Sign and return to PFlow Industries, Inc. Parts & Service Department via e-mail to psd@pflow.com

-ASME B20.1-2015 defines a qualified person as a person who, by possession of a recognized degree or certificate of professional standing, or by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve problems relating to the subject matter and work.

-- If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately. - Lockout/tagout the VRC before performing maintenance on electrical components.
-De-energize any circuit before work is begun. - Take appropriate measures for safely working at heights. - Make sure that no persons or objects are within the range of any moving parts of the VRC. - Climbing, sitting, walking, or riding on equipment while the equipment is in operation could result in death or serious injury. - If this VRC needs to be modified in any way, contact PFlow Industries, Inc. for assistance.
-Do not make any unauthorized changes. - Before the VRC is put into operation, all VRC parts must comply with all relevant health and safety directives and regulations. - Close all gates before the carriage is moved.
-Never leave the lift unattended with the gates in the open position.
-Never close gates when a person is on the carriage or within the fenced area. - Entanglement hazard!
+NOTICE ASME B20.1 defines a qualified person as a person who, by possession of a recognized degree or certificate of professional standing, or by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve problems relating to the subject matter and work. • If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately. • Lockout/tagout the VRC before performing maintenance on electrical components.
+De-energize any circuit before work is begun. • Take appropriate measures for safely working at heights. • Make sure that no persons or objects are within the range of any moving parts of the VRC. • Climbing, sitting, walking, or riding on equipment while the equipment is in operation could result in death or serious injury. • If this VRC needs to be modified in any way, contact PFlow Industries, Inc. for assistance.
+Do not make any unauthorized changes. • Before the VRC is put into operation, all parts must comply with all relevant health and safety directives and regulations. • Falling Hazard!
+Close all gates before the carriage is moved.
+Never leave the VRC unattended with the gates in the open position.
+Never close gates when a person is on the carriage or within the fenced area. • Entanglement hazard!
 Secure long hair, wear snug-fitting clothing, and avoid wearing jewelry while using the VRC.